Unclaimed Senior Benefits: $30 Billion Left on the Table

 Many seniors believe these programs are “welfare” or that claiming benefits takes resources from others who need them more.

 The reality: These are insurance programs funded through payroll and Medicare taxes.
 Unclaimed benefits don’t get redistributed to other eligible individuals—the funds simply remain unspent in program accounts.
+A breakdown of common benefit myths can help families start a judgment-free conversation about applying.

 Barrier 2: Application Complexity